 The public art display was created by David Govedare and installed in 1989.
 The original plan included a massive basket, toppled over with the horses running from it.
 But when funds ran dry, so did the basket plan.
 Personally, I am quite happy about it because, without the basket, it just looks like a herd of wild mustangs running along the ridge of a hill.

-As it is today, there are 15 life-size horses running along the top of the hill.
+As it is today, 15 life-size horses are running along the top of the hill.
 The climb is less than a quarter of a mile, but it is a bit steep and very sandy underfoot.
 Still, it is not a challenging climb for most people (including children).
 Once at the top, it is relatively flat and covered in sagebrush.
-There are a couple of trails that you can follow to explore the rest of the hill, some of which offer great views across the Columbia.
+There are a couple of trails that you can follow to explore the rest of the hill, some of which offer great views across the Columbia River.

 I’ve lost count of the number of times I’ve made the climb.
 It was a stop that my late husband and I made often as we made the drive between our home in Garfield and my hometown of Cle Elum.
 And I stopped often with my (former) foster daughter when we made the same journey.